terminatorul/ScrollWindowMsg/README.md

 After building the project, use the mouse software to launch `C:\Windows\System32\WinAPI-UI-Commands\ScrollLeft.exe` / `ScrollRight.exe` when horizontal scroll buttons are pressed.
 You should configure the mouse software to repeat this action for as long as the button is held down.

 The executables need UIAccess privilege level and always run with elevated privilege.
-No elevation prompt (UAC prompt) is triggered, but programs using Windows `CreateProcess()` API function, instead of `ShellExecute()`, will not be able to invoke the commands.
-In my case the Logitech G HUB software would not be able to run the commands directly, so instead of the direct invocation you should configure G HUB to runn commands like:
+No elevation prompt (UAC prompt) is triggered, but a program using Windows `CreateProcess()` API function, instead of `ShellExecute()`, will not be able to invoke the commands.
+In my case the Logitech G HUB software was not be able to run the commands directly, so instead of the direct invocation you should configure G HUB to run commands like:
 ```batch
         C:\Windows\System32\WinAPI-UI-Commands\UI-Cmd.exe SendDeleteKey.exe
 ```